MinaProtocol/mina-grants/README.md

   </ul></ul>

 Intro video for Coda
-- Minimum of $1000 USD of tokens
+- Minimum of $1000 USD of Coda tokens
 - Create a short video that introduces Coda, highlights key differentiators, discusses Coda’s novel use of zk-SNARKs, use cases, etc.